 Friday, January 25th, 2019

+Dysphagia is a frustrating and common complication of stroke, and survivors who experience it can be disheartened at first.
+However, with the right knowledge, mindset, support system, and stroke recovery expertise, a survivor’s dysphagia has every likelihood of improving.
 Here at Saebo, we are committed to stroke support and recovery for all survivors and their families.
 Saebo offers a wide range of products that combine cutting-edge technology with evidence-based rehabilitation techniques.
 Our offerings and network of Saebo-trained therapists can help you or a loved one to obtain all the necessary tools to maximize stroke recovery.

 All content provided on this blog is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Reliance on any information provided by the Saebo website is solely at your own risk.